vignesh1507/BackDropX/README.md

 # Getting Started

 To use this project, simply clone the repository and run the Python script.
-The code is written in a clear and understandable manner, making it easy for users to incorporate and comprehend.
+The code is written clearly and understandably, making it easy for users to incorporate and comprehend.

 ```bash
 git clone https://github.com/vignesh1507/BackDropX.git